MzKyle/qdu-RM-2.6/README.md

-# qdu-RM-2.6
+# QDU-RM-2025.2.6
-Members of the 26th level of the Future Team at Qingdao University, you can push the code here There are two options to complete the push code:
-1. You can choose the Pull Requests operation.
-2. You can request to become a collaborator from the person in charge of this assignment in the department
+Github repository for members of RoboMaster 2026 to push code

+Create a pull request, or request to be granted permission to create a branch.